I Did 1000 Crunches a Day for A Week, Here Are My Results

 You Core Is Worked Like Never Before

-If you want to wake up your core after a long break from fitness, here’s your ticket.
+If you want to wake up your core after a long break from fitness, here’s one of those essential core exercises that never disappoint.
 1000 crunches will hit your core like never before.
 I primarily stuck to the conventional crunch, which made it monotonous in the end.

 If you repeat the same exercises like clockwork, you are all the more likely to end up bored and hence, quit.
 Keep varying things and you’ll get better results and avoid boredom.